fkodom/unipipe/README.md

     <img src="./doc/img/pipe.png" height=256 width=256/>
 </p>

 ## About

 `unipipe` makes it easy to build batch pipelines in Python, then run them either locally or in the cloud.
-It was originally created for machine learning workflows, but it works the same for *any* batch data processing jobs.
+It was originally created for machine learning workflows, but it works for any batch data processing pipeline.

 ## Install